awc-fueled/fueled-shopify-boilerplate/ReadMe.md

 ### To Do:

 - [ ] Implement gears, a blank custom django app to increase the flexiablity of the shopify platform, ( I've already made it. )
-- [ ] Hack google translate so that we can specify the language from the Geolocation script, and dont have too see that ugly bar.
-- [ ] create alt text thumbnail parser
+- [x] create alt text thumbnail parser
 - [ ] Sass up flexslider css
+- [x] make everything responsive
-- [ ] make everything responsive
+- [ ] change product responsive layout to a better UX
 - [ ] add click anywhere exit to search bar
 - [ ] opacity change transition for search bar
 - [ ] add icons to social nav
 - [ ] article template needs to be redone, if we ever plan to use it
 - [ ] check html for semantic improvements

-Version 0.3.0
+Version 0.4.0
 Last updated: 1.27.14